 Unions brought this suit in federal court seeking to overturn Act 10, arguing that it violated public employees’ First Amendment rights.
 WILL filed amicus briefs countering those arguments.
 The 7th Circuit concluded the law was constitutional.

-Milwaukee Area Technical College also bargained with its employee unions in violation of Act 10, despite warnings from WILL.
+Milwaukee Area Technical College bargained with its employee unions in violation of Act 10, despite warnings from WILL.
 On behalf of an MATC instructor, we sued the school.
-The case was eventually dismissed, but not before the college and union conceded that their collective bargaining agreements were void, which is the result we wanted.
+The college and professors’ union eventually conceded that their collective bargaining agreements were void.

 When Judge Colas held the Wisconsin Employment Relation Commission in contempt in the Madison Teachers case for attempting to hold recertification elections, it created confusion around the state.
 We sued WERC in another county, seeking a declaration that WERC must hold elections.
 WERC stipulated to a judgment directing them to hold such elections, and then the supreme court vacated Colas’s contempt order.